NINA Astrophotography: A Beginner’s Guide to Capturing Stunning Night Sky Images

 Telescope: The telescope is used to capture the light from distant celestial objects.
 There are two types of telescopes: refracting and reflecting telescopes.
 Refracting telescopes use lenses while reflecting telescopes use mirrors to gather light.

-Mount: The mount is used to keep the telescope stable and prevent the camera from shaking during long exposures.
+Mount: The mount keeps the telescope stable and prevents the camera from shaking during long exposures.
 There are two types of mounts: equatorial mounts and alt-azimuth mounts.
 Equatorial mounts are more suitable for astrophotography because they can track the movement of celestial objects and stars.

 Accessories: There are several accessories that can improve the quality of your astrophotography images.
 These include a remote shutter release, a light pollution filter, and a battery pack.